Slide

 We build platforms dedicated to art and culture and tools for work and reflection for cultural organisations and professionals.

-The Autumn School of Curating #5 is an engaging seven-day seminar led by Xiaoyu Weng.
+The Autumn School of Curating #6 is an engaging eight-day seminar led by Kate Fowle.
 The seminar is free of charge and is dedicated to both national and international participants.